 like these?

-A: In any crisis, short-termism is an engrained response, but L1 has looked through that – at how the crisis informed its longer-term strategy and what opportunities have arisen as a result
+A: In any crisis, short-termism is an engrained response, but L1 has looked through that – at how the crisis informed its longer-term strategy and what opportunities have arisen as a result of the pandemic.

 As the FT reported recently, the McKinsey Global Institute has found that companies that took a long-term approach had 47% stronger cumulative revenue growth with less volatility than other groups.
 Yet 70% of executives surveyed by McKinsey in 2020 believed that their CEOs would sacrifice long-term growth for short-term financial objectives.
 We have worked to avoid that mistake.